 Flytraps catch prey to supplement their diets.
 There varied prey include flies, crickets, arachnids and even an occasional frog.
 The Venus flytrap has a very high protein to nitrogen conversion rate resulting in fast growth after eating a meal.

 The leaves of the Venus flytrap have evolved into active spring traps that use a combination of bright pigment, sweet smells and sugary nectar to attract their prey.
 Each trap has six trigger hairs, three on each lobe.
 After an insect has stimulated at least one trigger hair at least twice, the trap will close quickly.
 An insect caught inside the partially closed trap will thrash about in an attempt to escape.
-This serves as the signal for the trap to close entirely.
+This serves as the signal for the trap to close completely.
 The speed with which the trap closes varies depending on the amount of humidity, light, size of prey and general growing conditions and can also serve as an indicator of a plant’s overall health.
 Glands located in the leaves release enzymes that start digesting the prey and the nutrients are then absorbed by the leaves leaving behind a dry, powdery husk.

 Flytraps use a lot of energy when capturing their prey and traps should never be triggered just for fun as it can cause the overall health of the plant to decline.
 Each trap can catch between four to six insects and after that the trap turns brown and dies back.
 It can take up to ten days for a Venus flytrap to completely digest a large meal and reopen its trap.